 CO-OP Network for Credit Union Members

-Many of these ATMs are located at credit union branches, but you can also find them at retail outlets like Costco and 7-Eleven.
-In addition to using free ATMs, credit unions often allow you to walk into a branch and work with a teller through “shared branching.”
-If your credit union is one of them (and you can find an office of another shared branching member), take advantage of that service.
+If you belong to a credit union that's part of the CO-OP network, you have access to almost 30,000 free ATMs nationwide.
+Many of those ATMs are located at credit union branches, but you can also find them at retail outlets such as Costco and 7-Eleven.
+In addition to free ATM access, credit unions often allow you to walk into a branch and work with a teller through “shared branching.”
+If your credit union is part of the CO-OP network (and you can find an office of another shared branching member), take advantage of that service.

 Your Card’s Network

-Some the major networks include:
+Some of the major networks include:

 Alternatives to the ATM

 If you can’t find a free ATM nearby, there may be other ways to avoid charges, including going completely cashless.

 You might be able to get cash back from a store when you make a purchase with your debit card and use your PIN.
 Just be sure not to spend money on things you don’t need.
 With a little bit of planning, you can get the cash you need for the next few days while you stock up on food at the grocery store.